 It suddenly seems as if artificial intelligence (AI) is all around us.
 It is already having a huge impact in a wide range of sectors, including health care.
-We are now starting to see it move into the manufacturing sector as an important part of Industry 4.0, the digitisation of manufacturing.
+We are now starting to see it move into the manufacturing sector as an important part of Industry 4.0, the digitisation of manufacturing and digital transformation.

 For example, an innovative quality control model has been developed in a microchip manufacturing facility in Taiwan using the full potential of AI.
 The microchip industry is the backbone of the digital age.
 In the digital printing of components, one failure in a billion operations does not seem like a negative statistic.
 When you consider, however, that factories are turning out up to 50 million jobs per second, it becomes clear that this low-sounding failure rate actually equates to one defect every 20 seconds.